Back to Blog Home

 Then, you will want to create a social media strategy.
 A social content calendar is beneficial for organizing posts, but the overall content strategy is often disconnected.
 Calendars are most effective when used to coordinate all aspects of social media strategy in one place.

 Create a social media strategy that accounts for the different types of posts outlined above.
-This strategy should account for the various levels of effectiveness and the platforms that correspond to each form of content.
+This strategy should account for the various levels of effectiveness and the platforms corresponding to each content form.

-Once you have a solid social media strategy, it is good to take stock of the calendar year.
+Once you have a solid social media strategy, taking stock of the calendar year is exemplary.
 Planning your posts and campaigns around upcoming holidays, release dates, and seasons can be helpful.

-Remember that your company’s content is only a small fraction of the social media content consumers see in their feeds.
-Three or four posts a day may seem entirely reasonable on your end but might begin to feel like spam to the consumer.
+Remember that your company’s manufacturing content is only a small fraction of the social media content consumers see in their feeds.
+Three or four posts a day may seem entirely reasonable on your end, but it might begin to feel like spam to the consumer.

 That said, some platforms feature so much content that your posts might go entirely unrecognized by a large part of your audience unless they appear frequently.

-Another question that you’ll have to tackle is how to weight promotional posts with engagement posts that are not about selling but about establishing a relationship.
-These are some of those cases where data analysis and research is helpful.
-Integrating digital analytics into your marketing campaigns can be a serious game-changer.
+Another question that you’ll have to tackle is how to weigh promotional posts with engagement posts that are not about selling but about establishing a relationship.
+These are some of those cases where data analysis and research are helpful.
+Integrating digital analytics into your manufacturing industry content marketing campaigns can be a serious game-changer.

 It can also be helpful to create a layered calendar system.
 Keeping several social media calendars in place, like an editorial calendar, a sales calendar, and a video calendar, helps you figure out proportions and consistency in different outreach methods.
 Having these integrated into an overall master calendar is a great way to keep things synergized.